 Click Restore Factory MAC to restore the MAC address of WAN port to the factory default value.
-Click the Save button to save your settings.

 Only the PC on your LAN can use the MAC Address Clone function.

 4.6 Wireless

 Figure 4-15 Wireless menu

 There are five submenus under the Wireless menu (shown in Figure 4-15): Wireless Settings, Wireless Security, Wireless MAC Filtering, Wireless Advanced and Wireless Statistics.
 Click any of them, and you will be able to configure the corresponding function.